fragrussu/MyRelax/README.md

 ```
 ./MyRelax/myrelax
 ```
 5. You should now be able to use the code.
-Try to print the manual of `getMTV.py` to make sure:
+Try to print the manual of a script, for instance of `getMTV.py`, to make sure this is really the case:
 ```
 python ./MyRelax/myrelax/getMTV.py --help
 ```